Signal Encryption Strategy based on Domain change of the Fractional Fourier Transform: Mathematical background

 Even if $\mathcal{F}_{\alpha}u$ is non-integrable, once multiplied by a smooth cutoff, its inverse FRFT can be defined.
 Then, in view of theorems \ref{th:L1} and \ref{th:pp}, we can reconstruct the original signal $u$ as a limit of the $\Phi_{\alpha}$ means of $\mathcal{F}_{\alpha}u$ as $\varepsilon\rightarrow0$.

 In engineering applications, it is necessary to calculate the discrete fractional Fourier transform (DFRFT).
 It is not surprising that the numerical implementation of the DFRFT is more complicated than that of the ordinary discrete Fourier transform (DFT).
-At present, there are various types of fast DFRFT algorithms with different processing methods and variable accuracy (cf., \cite{Ozak96,839980,757221,492554}).
+At present, there are various types of fast DFRFT algorithms with different processing methods and variable accuracy (cf., \cite{839980,757221,492554}).
 These form the basis for the successful application of FRFT in signal processing.
 A basic point in the definition of the discrete FRFT is its sufficient proximity to the continuous FRFT.
-To recover the original signal from the fractional Fourier domain back to the time domain, one usually tries to numerically calculate the FRFT of order $-\pi/4$ of (\ref{eq:Fu}).
+To recover the original signal from the fractional Fourier domain back to the time domain, one usually tries to numerically calculate the FRFT of order $-\alpha$ of (\ref{eq:Fu}).
 If we ignore the domain of the original signal in the implementation of the algorithm, we will not be able to successfully restore the signal.
-For example, the discrete algorithm through sampling of FRFT introduced by Ozaktas \cite{Ozak96} is one of the most widely used one.
-This decomposes the FRFT into a discrete signal convolution, and its output is close to the continuous FRFT$\mathcal{F}_{\alpha}u$.
-But in Fig. \ref{fig:Ozak} we can see that crucial information of the original signal (\ref{eq:u}) is lost.
 The essential reason is that (\ref{eq:Fu}) is not integrable.